210712jwa/Project1_DH/README.md

 Features:

-Add a reimbursement
+Add a reimbursement,
-edit a reimbursement
+edit a reimbursement,
-ability to view/filter through reimbursements ability to log in
+ability to view/filter through reimbursements, ability to log in